 You might be surprised at how upset your partner is about your affair.
-The amount of rage, and hatred directed at you can seem overwhelming, as well as the depression and withdrawal that your partner might also be experiencing.
+The amount of rage directed at you can be overwhelming.
+Your spouse’s depression and withdrawal may be highly anxiety provoking.
 Although you both might want to work it out, you can find yourselves tossed about in a turbulent sea of emotions.
 You may feel desperate for a way to fix things, and have no idea how.
 Here are some of the most important things to keep in mind during this time.
-If you try to stay as calm as possible and focus on these “6 “R’s” you stand a very good chance of helping your relationship heal.
+These suggestions are meant for those of you who are clear that you do not want to continue your relationship with your affair partner and want to try to save your marriage.
+If you are not clear about this, the first step is to take some time to work this out for yourself.